-Roofing including roof space timber trusses and boarded over with fibreboard sarking material.
+Roofing including roof space ROOF: The roof is pitched and overlaid with concrete tiles.
+ROOF SPACE: I was able to inspect the roof space and gained access from a hatch within the bathroom.
+The roof structure has been lined with plasterboard sheets which has resulted in a severely restricted inspection.
 Insulation material is laid between the ceiling joists.
-Rainwater fittings Visually inspected with the aid of binoculars where Trainvater manage appropriate.
-Rainwater units are of pvc materials consisting of half round gutters feeding round downpipes.
-Main walls Visually in an asked with the sid of him and are where Main wans Visually inspected with the aid of binoculars where appropriate.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of a form of non-traditional construction more commonly known as No-Fines concrete.
-This is a form of solid concrete construction, lined internally and rendered externally.
-A damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
-There are sub floor ventilators to lower walls.
-More recently, a programme of upgrades has been undertaken with the addition of the external wall insulation finished in render.
+The outer walls appear to be of a form of non-traditional construction commonly known as No-Fines concrete.
+This is a type of solid concrete construction, lined internally and rendered externally with a pointed brick finish to lower walls.
+The damp proof course is not visible, however, I would anticipate a building of this age to have a bitumen damp proof membrane.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of upvc double glazed type.
-Fascia/soffit boards are formed in pvc material.
+Windows and the rear external patio doors are of aluminium double glazed type.
+Access to the front of the property is via a timber single glazed external door.
+Fascia/soffit boards are formed in timber material.
 External decorations Visually inspected.
-External decoration is generally of low maintenance material.
-Conservatories / porches None ' None. • None.
-Communal areas None. -
+External decoration has a painted finish where appropriate.
+Conservatories / porches None.

+Communal areas None.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property.
-These are generally laid to paving, decorative chips, timber decking and bedding.
-Boundary divisions are marked by timber fencing and hedging.
+There are garden grounds to the rear of the property.
+These are hard landscaped and laid to lawn and bedding.
+Boundary divisions are marked by timber fencing.
 Ceilings Visually inspected from floor level.
 Ceilings are assumed to be of plasterboard material.
-There are textured plaster and timber panel finishes.
-There are textured plaster and timber parter inflories.
+There are textured plaster finishes.
+There are textured plaster infinites.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of timber stud construction finished in plasterboard.
-There are tile and pvc finishes.
-Floors including sub floors Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area due to the lack of a suitable access hatch.
+There are tiled timber panel finishes.
+Floors including sub floors Flooring is of suspended timber construction. · · I was unable to inspect the sub-floor area due to the lack of a suitable access hatch.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains a range of floor and wall mounted storage units and worktops.
 Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
-Cellars None.
+Internal decorative finishes are generally papered or painted. micrial according initiatios are generally papered of painted.